xuzifan08/LendingClub/README.md

 ### Exploratory Data Analysis (see code [here](sc/python/exploratory_data_analysis.py))
 #### Univariate Analysis

 #### Bivariate/Multivariate Analysis

 ### Prototype of Data pipline (see code [here](sc/python/build_database.py))
+I choose the star schema for the relational database which stored the processed structure data.
+This is the finalized star schema: